 We then see him at the law school, asking if he can literally borrow the shirt off a friend's back.
 Amir is going to see a young woman he is interested in and wants to look good.
 Like the police officer, the friend initially says no, but is persuaded by Amir's persistence and apparent sincerity.
 The girl is Nava (Daniella Kertesz).
 Amir tries to impress her, bragging about being admitted to an exclusive Ashkenazi high school, even though he was from a Yemeni immigrant family.
 He tells her, "I'm like a laser pointer.
 I mark targets and conquer them, one by one."

 Their conversation may sound more like a job interview than a date to American audiences, but Israelis and Orthodox Jews will recognize the laser pointer focus of courtship in that community.
 There is no kissing, not even touching, no chit-chat about favorite movies or whether it is better to vacation in the mountains or at the beach.
-They are there to make a decision about whether they want to get married, and once basic topics like how many children and whether they want to live in a settlement, things move very fast, and the next step is meeting each other's families.
+They are there to make a decision about whether they want to get married, and once they cover basic topics like how many children and whether they want to live in a settlement, things move very fast, and the next step is meeting each other's families.
 Nava agrees to meet Amir's family but when she arrives at their home she is overwhelmed by the number of people and implied expectation that everything is all but settled between them.
 She leaves before Shabbat dinner is served.
 Some targets cannot be conquered, even by laser pointers.

 Before Nava leaves, though, Amir's mother tells her how he got his name.
 They planned to name him after the first man in the Bible to admit he made a mistake.
 But at the bris, they impulsively changed it to Yigal, which means "he will redeem," a name that is "a full sentence."
 His mother believes he will fulfill that destiny.